demokratie-live/infrastructure/infrastructure/democracy-foundation/README.md

 ## Migration Notes

-This project was created as part of Phase 1 of the Pulumi restructuring.
+This project was completed as part of the comprehensive infrastructure restructuring (Phase 4 Complete).
 The following components have been migrated from the original `democracy-deutschland` project:

 - VPC configurations from `vpcs.ts`
 - Firewall rules from `firewalls.ts`
 - Domain management from `domains/` (simplified for foundation layer)
+- DNS record management with environment-specific configurations

-## Next Steps
+## Project Status

-Phase 2 will involve creating the `democracy-platform` project and migrating:

-- Kubernetes cluster
+✅ **Phase 4 Complete**: All infrastructure phases have been successfully implemented:

+- **Phase 1**: Foundation Setup (VPCs, Domains, Firewalls) ✅
-- Load balancers
+- **Phase 2**: Platform Setup (Kubernetes, Load Balancers) ✅
-- Application-specific DNS records
+- **Phase 3**: Application Integration ✅
+- **Phase 4**: Advanced Monitoring & Operations ✅

+The platform is now production-ready with comprehensive monitoring, testing, and operational capabilities.